Anyone who has travelled by airplane is probably very aware that babies can often cry (a lot!) during a flight.

-For older babies and toddlers, distractions such as watching cartoons or playing games on an iPad can help stop a baby from crying when flying.
+For older babies and toddlers, distractions such as watching a Disney movie or playing games on an iPad can help stop a baby from crying when flying.

 For younger babies, playing with toys, singing or bouncing your baby up and down can work as a good distraction technique.